Main Features & Analysis

 English Readability

-For English texts, the tool uses the Flesch Reading Ease system:
+For English texts, the tool uses the Flesch Reading Ease System:

-- 90-100: Very Easy (elementary school)
+- 90-100: Very easy (Elementary school)

-- 60-70: Standard (middle school education)
+- 60-70: Standard (Middle school)

-- 0-30: Very Difficult (university level)
+- 0-30: Very difficult (University level)

 Most Frequent Words (Word Frequency)